-If an AP that is part of an AP MLD receives an MLD Probe Request from a non-AP STA requesting complete information, it shall respond with an MLD probe response, which is a Probe Response frame that includes a Basic variant Multi-Link element with a STA profile with the complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
-If it receives an MLD Probe Request from a non-AP STA requesting partial information, it shall respond with an MLD probe response that includes a Basic variant Multi-Link element with a STA profile with at least the elements requested for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request, unless the elements requested are not part of the complete information for each of the APs.
+If an AP that is part of an AP MLD receives an MLD probe request from a non-AP STA requesting complete information, it shall respond with an MLD probe response, which is a Probe Response frame that includes a Basic variant Multi-Link element with a STA profile with the complete information for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request.
+If it receives an MLD probe request from a non-AP STA requesting partial information, it shall respond with an MLD probe response that includes a Basic variant Multi-Link element with a STA profile with at least the elements requested from the (Extended) Request element for each of the APs that are affiliated to the same AP MLD as the AP and that are requested by the MLD probe request, unless the elements requested are not part of the complete information for each of the APs.

+TGbe editor: Modify the following subclause 9.4.2.295b.3 Probe Request variant Multi-Link element in 802.11be D0.3 (NOTE: Add this modification only the option 2 (either option 2-1 or option 2-2) is selected):

 9.4.2.295b.3 Probe Request variant Multi-Link element

 The Probe Request variant Multi-Link element is used to request an AP to provide information of other APs affiliated with the same AP MLD as the AP.
 The inclusion of a Probe Request variant Multi-Link element in a Probe Request frame identifies it as an MLD probe request.

 The subfields of the Multi-Link Control field of the Probe Request variant Multi-Link element except the Type subfield are TBD.